Vishal73040/BotBrowser/tests/README.md

 **Data Collection:** Research data is collected only from publicly accessible testing interfaces and demonstration sites under controlled, non-production conditions.

 ⚠️ **Important:** Results from these tests must not be interpreted as instructions for bypassing production systems or circumventing security measures.

+### Ethical Testing Guidelines

+Before running any tests, ensure you meet ALL of these requirements:

+1. ✅ **Authorization:** You own the system OR have explicit written permission
+2. ✅ **Test Environment:** Using test/demo endpoints, not production systems
+3. ✅ **Synthetic Data:** No real user data or valid credentials
+4. ✅ **Legal Compliance:** Full compliance with applicable laws (CFAA, GDPR, etc.)
+5. ✅ **Terms of Service:** Not violating any website ToS
+6. ✅ **Academic Purpose:** Results used solely for research/education

+**If you cannot check ALL boxes above, DO NOT proceed with testing.**

+### Financial Services Testing - Special Notice

+Tests involving financial institutions (e.g., `threatmetrix.spec.ts` with Vanguard/Fidelity):
+- ⚠️ Use ONLY publicly accessible "forgot password" or demo pages
+- ⚠️ Submit ONLY invalid/synthetic data (fake names, obviously invalid SSNs)
+- ⚠️ Do NOT attempt actual authentication or account access
+- ⚠️ Intended to demonstrate fingerprinting behavior in research context
+- ⚠️ Production testing requires explicit written authorization from the institution

 ### Research Environment Troubleshooting